 Updated: May 21

 While I personally don't think it's a good idea, there are indeed situations where people choose to suffer in relationships, social or romantic, over the possibility of finding themselves alone.

-As a lone traveler you have no way to figure out what are these outer sound of footsteps.
-You don’t have someone you trust to accompany you and protect you once there you would find yourself in a serious danger.
-You don’t know whether that footsteps are of a friendly or a hostile being.
-Ultimately, you never get to see in-game what were these footsteps, and who made them.
+As a lone traveler, you have no way to figure out what these outer sounds of footsteps are.
+You don’t have someone you trust to accompany you and protect you once you find yourself in serious danger.
+You don’t know whether those footsteps are of a friendly or a hostile being.
+Ultimately, you never get to see in-game what those footsteps were, or who made them.

-It was just a trick to get you scared, because if you were to walk in a group instead of your own, the sense of danger, caused by the footsteps, would be less scary, because the company of others add a sense of security to your general confidence, even if the company of others is abusive or at least very unkind to you.
+It was just a trick to get you scared, because if you were to walk in a group instead of on your own, the sense of danger, caused by the footsteps, would be less scary, because the company of others adds a sense of security to your general confidence, even if the company of others is abusive or at least very unkind to you.

 The fear from nihilism may overcome the desire to renounce a meaningful, yet very painful, relationship.
 This is because many people have yet to realize the importance of self-sufficiency; the importance of not depending your sense of self-worth on your status with others.